paritytech/polkadot-staking-miner/README.md

 ### Monitor

-To "mine solutions" and earn rewards, please try this on a dev-chain before using real funds because it's possible to lose money.
+To "mine solutions" and earn rewards, use a command like the following.
+Please try this on a dev-chain before using real funds because it's possible to lose money.

 `$ cargo run --release -- --uri ws://localhost:9944 monitor --seed-or-path //Alice --dry-run seq-phragmen`